jlipps/simple-wd-spec/README.md

 * "URL variables": variable strings slotted into URI templates
 * "Request parameters": properties of the JSON object in the request body.
 Could be "None", which means no body
+* "Response value": the value of the `value` property of the response body, when that is a single, non-object value.
-* "Response properties": properties of the JSON object which is the value of the `value` property of the response body.
-Could be "None", which means that `value` is null.
+* "Response properties": properties of a JSON object which is the value of the `value` property of the response body.
 For example, in this JSON response body:

     ```json
     {"value": {"foo": "bar"}}